yugabyte/yb-redis-py/README.rst

 The Python interface to the Redis key-value store, extended to support additional features from YugaByteDB.

-This has been forked from https://github.com/andymccurdy/redis-py and is intended to be used against the Yedis API end point of YugaByteDB.
-This client also supports additional commands (such as the time-series related commands) for use againist YugaByte DB that are not part of the official Redis API.
+This has been forked from https://github.com/andymccurdy/redis-py and is intended to be used against the YEDIS API end point of YugaByteDB.
+This client also supports additional commands (such as the time-series related commands) for use against YugaByte DB that are not part of the official Redis API.

 Please refer to `YugaByte DB docs <https://docs.yugabyte.com/>`_ for reference.